avaria-llautureo/GeoModelR/README.md

 # Write the BayesTraits BuildMaps input file
 write_buildmaps_file(maps)
-# Then follows the BayesTraits manual build the map-file formate required to run the Geo model
+# Then, follow the BayesTraits manual instructions to build the input map-file format for analysis
 ```

 ### Section 2 — Explore Geo model output